ChrisKlug/K8S4DEVS/Readme.md

 You can read more about the process [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/)!

+## More information

+For more information about Kubernetes, feel free to have a look at my intro series about Kubernetes on my blog.
+It starts here: https://fearofoblivion.com/yet-another-kubernetes-intro-part-1

 ---

 Any questions?
 Feel free to give me a shout - [@ZeroKoll](https://twitter.com/zerokoll)